PimMiii/Data-Science-IoT-KP02/README.md

 retrieving to/from ThingSpeak.
 - The Disccord-bot I once made as little project for myself, which I could refurbish (and update it's quite obsolete code) to work for this project.
-- And the past ten years (on and off) in which I ~~not so succesfully~~ tried to teach myself programming in Python through reading/ following along with books like: Python Crash Course (by Eric Matthes), and others.
+- And the past ten years (more off than on) in which I ~~not so succesfully~~ tried to teach myself programming in Python through reading/ following along with books like: Python Crash Course (by Eric Matthes), and others.

 ### Inspired by